lab009/magma/packages/eslint-config-magma/README.md

 # @lab009/eslint-config-magma

-Shared ESLint config by magma.
+The ESLint configuration for Magma applications.

 ## Usage